logankud/personal_projects/README.md

 **FINRA - Senior Data Analyst**
 *Sep.
 2021 - Present*
 * Designed and implemented a fully serverless datalake using AWS services
+* Consolidate multiple DevOps and Cloud Service log data sources to build an Application Portfolio dashboard and alerting system to deliver insights to VPs amd PMs
 * Write ETL pipelines leveraging Python and AWS services
 * Manage deployment of ETL pipelines and data lake infrastructure using Jenkins
 * Design and build executive summary dashboards using AWS Grafana